kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 {% include image-gallery.html folder="/assets/2019-A" %}

-The difficult days of treatment were brightened by visits from dear friends and cherished family gatherings, grounding her in love and support.
+The difficult days of treatment were brightened by visits from dear friends and cherished family gatherings.
 From celebrating Thanksgiving, carving pumpkins, and reveling in the warmth of Christmas with her parents, brother, and Sid, each moment was a reminder of the strength found in togetherness.

 {% include image-gallery.html folder="/assets/2019-B" %}
 </details>